 Draw perpendicular bisectors of PQ and RQ.
 Let the bisectors AB and CD meet at O.

 With O as the centre and radius OP or OQ or OR draw a circle.
 We get a circle passing through 3 point P, Q, and R.

 It is observed that only a unique circle will pass through all the three points.
 It can be stated as a theorem and the proof is explained as follows.

 Given: Three non-collinear points A, B and C

 To prove: One and only one circle can be drawn through A, B, and C

 Construction: Join AB and BC.
 Draw perpendicular bisectors of AB and BC.
 Let these perpendicular bisectors meet at a point O.

-From above it follows that a unique circle passing through 3 point can be drawn given that the points are non-collinear.
-To know more about area of a circle, equation of a circle, and its properties download Byju’s -The Learning App.
+From above it follows that a unique circle passing through 3 points can be drawn given that the points are non-collinear.
+To know more about the area of a circle, equation of a circle, and its properties download BYJU’S-The Learning App.